Ann Wheeler

 Artist statement

-I have had an obsession to create for most of my life and as well as producing my own work, I particularly enjoy working with local amateur groups on community stitch projects and sharing my love of art and textiles with them.
+I have had an obsession to create for most of my life.
+I enjoy the opportunity of working with local amateur groups on community stitch projects, sharing my love of art and textiles with them.

 My own work is very process lead.
-I enjoy the feel and reaction of different materials as I work.
-The act of drawing and recording ideas in sketchbooks, leads to sampling and development with much of my inspiration coming from nature, the countryside and exploring historical influences.
-I find the researching and planning influences how I resolve my final work and is an important part of every experience.
+I like the feel and reaction of different materials as I work.
+The act of drawing and recording ideas in sketchbooks, of nature, the countryside and using historical research, leads to sampling and development.
+The research and planning, influence how I resolve my final work and is an important part of every experience.

 Information